 Adviser regarding whether you have the potential to receive

 institutional endorsement and if so what steps you should take and

 what concerns you will have to address to earn that endorsement.
 Click Here for Deadlines.

 The initial application will consist of the following:

 OFFICIAL INTERNAL APPLICATION: Bryn Mawr will select up to two nominees on the basis of the following internal application, due to the Dean's Office by the internal deadline:

 • A current, comprehensive resumé, including employment, activities and honors.
 This need not be limited to one page.

 • A personal statement: “a brief autobiography, including an account of your interest in science, your reasons for wishing to attend Churchill College, and your career plans.”

 Please Note: Candidates must apply directly to the University of Cambridge, by the mid-October deadline for New Applicants from the US.
 Earlier application is encouraged.
 Candidates are responsible for familiarizing themselves with the complex processor applying to Cambridge, which may include research proposals, GRE scores, etc. Applicants must indicate on the Cambridge application that they are applying to Churchill College.

-The external application is due to the Foundation by Click Here for Deadline and is available online.
+The external application is available online and is due to the Foundation by the external deadline.